RuslanGarant/vehicle-faceid-immobilizer/README.md

 ## Platform Overview
 **Garant-Fleet ID** is an enterprise-grade biometric authentication and hardware-level ignition control framework engineered for commercial vehicle telematics and Driver Status Monitoring (DSM) platforms.
 Developed as a core pillar of the **Garant-Fleet AI** ecosystem by a single founder, this real-time detection system prevents unauthorized fleet operation by executing high-speed, local biometric verification prior to vehicle ignition clearance.

+## Global Platform Integration (Ecosystem Synergy)
+As the **Identity Control Layer** of the unified Garant-Fleet AI ecosystem, this module sets the initial global system state.
+If biometric verification fails, it locks out the ignition circuit and flags the subsequent tracking modules (`Garant-Fleet DSM` and `Garant-Fleet Fuel`) into a **High-Alert Lockdown Mode**, altering anomaly thresholds for immediate theft interception.

 The platform converges **Edge AI**, **Embedded Systems**, and **Automotive Engineering** into a zero-trust security architecture designed to eliminate cargo theft, unauthorized vehicle usage, and presentation attacks at scale.

 ---